kwokyto/a-safe-space/README.md

 ## General Commands

-Below are a list of available commands for users that can be used in the Telegram bot.
+Below are a list of available commands for students that can be used in the Telegram bot.

 ### `/start`